GeneralBunny/InternScitics/README.md

 3. It shows the number of times each member appears in the combined data, ordered in MEMBER.SINCE.DATE.

 At the end of the file, a strategy is designed to define if the member renews the membership or not.
 For the member who has EXPIRATION.DATE 4 months after the DATE.PULLED2, and renewed the membership within 10 months after DATE.PULLED2, label the member at DATE.PULLED2 with Renew == 1.
 If the member did not renew it within 10 months after DATE.PULLED2, then label Renew == 0.

- The goal is to identify who renews their membership, and when they renew it.